 What are my options for distributing readings and other resource media?

 Effective lectures, discussions, and collaborative activities tend to incorporate different types of resources to facilitate learning and to reach students with diverse talents and learning styles.
-Many instructors already upload readings, podcasts, video podcasts, Flash animations, links, and other resources to create an effective learning environment.
+Many instructors already upload readings, video podcasts, links, and other resources to create an effective learning environment.
 These resources may need to be supplemented in case of emergencies.
 The following pages address ways to distribute various resources: